nasa/common-mapping-client/docs/core-docs/DEVELOPER_MANUAL.md

 ```

 ### Writing Tests for CMC Core
 If you are developing tests for CMC Core there's a bit of extra structure you need to use on top of the standard tests.
-This structure allows non-CMC developers to override or exclude certain CMC Core tests from their application testing setup while still allowing CMC Core tests to be upgraded in the future.
+This structure allows Application Developers to override or exclude certain CMC Core tests from their application testing setup while still allowing CMC Core tests to be upgraded in the future.

-Each Core test file exports a *Spec object containing a `name` property, used as a label when logging the test ouput, and an object containing test suites.
+Each Core test file exports an object containing a `name` property, used as a label when logging the test output, and an object containing test suites.
 Let's take a look at the `setAndGet` test suite again.

 ```JSX
 import { expect } from 'chai';